Telex

 viruses, the obvious comparison here is to a bacterium.

--- A tool used to quickly check computers on a network for known weaknesses.
+A tool used to quickly check computers on a network for known

-over a beer.)
-Also includes looking over someone's shoulder while they enter
+(possibly over a beer.)
+Also includes looking over someone's shoulder

-their password, or posing as someone else in order to get sensitive
+while they enter their password, or posing as someone else in order to

-compromised.
-Root kits may include replacements for system binaries so that
+has been compromised.
+Root kits may include replacements for system

-sites, and paradoxically it simplifies the location of resources in public search
+web sites, and paradoxically it simplifies the location of resources in

 Hacker -- Grey Hat